 I use Herco Flex 50s, and I grip them sideways.

 …ahhh, like Stevie Ray!

 Now there’s a guitar player!
 I could go on for weeks talking about guitar players.
 But I dig in quite hard, and use them that way so I have more to hold on to between my thumb and forefinger.
 And a lot of my tone has to do with where I pick.
-If you listen closely to a lot of the Cult stuff, you can hear I’m doing a lot of the picking right on the bridge, and I’m doing a bit of palm-muting.
+If you listen closely, you can hear I’m doing a lot of the picking right on the bridge, and I’m doing a bit of palm-muting.
 Somebody once said it’s a lot to do with the right hand.
 A lot of guitar players who are very gifted do great stuff with the left hand, but there’s quite a lot of technique on the right that plays into the sound.
 Where I choose to play some of the Cult riffs could be done more efficiently on different parts of the neck, but they wouldn’t get the feeling and intervals and you wouldn’t get the repeats off the delays that create that locomotive thing you hear on “Sanctuary.”
 I’ve heard guys play it, but they don’t have the locomotion.
-It’s not too hard – any 14-year-old can do it, and they probably have on Guitar Hero.
-It was cool to hear that song on the Budweiser commercial during the Super Bowl.
-It was pretty powerful – and kind of a shock, though I knew it was going to happen.
-Still to actually hear it, you’re like a bit “Whoa!” you know?
+It’s not too hard – any 14-year-old can do it.
+It was pretty powerful and kind of a shock to hear that song on a Budweiser commercial during a Super Bowl, though I knew it was going to happen.
+Still, to actually hear it, you’re like a bit “Whoa!” you know?